Cottonwood Island (Nevada): History

 Cottonwood Island was a site favored by the Mohave people for their agriculture, dependent as it was on the spring flood for its irrigation, and for the products they made from the cottonwood trees.
 It was an object of dispute with the ChemehueviPaiute to the north and west, in the later 19th Century.

 All the driftwood deposited on the island became an item of trade following the establishment of mines in El Dorado Canyon in 1861.
 Wood was cut up by the Mohave and provided as fuel to steamboats traveling the river past Cottonwood Island or as timber for the mines.
 But such traffic only could occur during the high water months, the only time the steamboats would navigate the rapids and shallows of this upper reach of the Colorado.
 In late 1863 when the first stamp mill was established at the mines, ore was no longer carried down river in sufficient volume and the steamboats did not come as often.
 Additionally the need for more regular supplies of goods from down river at Hardyville, where the steamboats stopped at low water, and the need for more regular and large supplies for wood and wood fuel for the mills brought Captain L. C. Wilburn and a fleet of 3 barges, the Colorado, El Dorado and Veagas.
 These barges were sailed and poled up and down river by Paiute and Mohave crews during the slack months.
 They carried hay, timber, wood and charcoal made on the island up river to the mills in three or four days.
 They also ascended the Colorado River as far as the Virgin River to bring back salt to the mills, for refining the ore, mined in the Virgin Valley by Mormon colonists there.

-The Island Today
+Present status

-Cottonwood Island is now lost under Lake Mohave.
+Cottonwood Island was permanently submerged beneath the waters of Lake Mohave, and no longer exists as a distinct geographical feature.